 Substance use disorder

-Substance abuse; Chemical use; Chemical abuse; Drug addiction; Addiction - drug; Dependence on drugs; Illicit drug use; Narcotic use; Hallucinogen use
+Substance misuse; Chemical use; Chemical misuse; Drug addiction; Addiction - drug; Dependence on drugs; Illicit drug use; Narcotic use; Hallucinogen use

-Substance use disorder occurs when a person's use of alcohol or another substance (drug) leads to health issues or problems at work, school, or home.
+Substance use disorder occurs when a person's use of alcohol or another substance (prescribed medicine or illegal drug) leads to health issues or problems at work, school, or home.

 Causes

 The exact cause of substance use disorder is not known.
-A person's genes, the action of the drug, peer pressure, emotional distress, anxiety, depression, and environmental stress can all be factors.
+A person's genes, the action of the prescribed medicine or illegal drug, peer pressure, emotional distress, anxiety, depression, and environmental stress can all be factors.

-Many who develop a substance use problem have depression, attention deficit disorder, post-traumatic stress disorder, or another mental problem.
+Many who develop a substance use problem have depression, attention deficit hyperactivity disorder (ADHD), post-traumatic stress disorder (PTSD), or another mental health issue.
 A stressful or chaotic lifestyle and low self-esteem are also common.

-Children who grow up seeing their parents using drugs may have a high risk of developing substance use problem later in life for both environmental and genetic reasons.
+Children who grow up seeing their parents misuse substances may have a high risk of developing substance use problem later in life for both environmental and genetic reasons.

 Commonly used substances include:

 - Opiates and other narcotics are powerful painkillers that can cause drowsiness, and sometimes intense feelings of well-being, elation, happiness, excitement, and joy.
-These include heroin, opium, codeine, and narcotic pain medicines that may be prescribed by a doctor or bought illegally.
+These include heroin, opium, codeine, and narcotic pain medicines that may be prescribed by a health care provider or acquired illegally.

-- Stimulants are drugs that stimulate the brain and nervous system.
-They include cocaine and amphetamines, such as drugs used to treat ADHD (methylphenidate, or Ritalin).
-A person can start needing higher amounts of these drugs over time to feel the same effect.
+- Stimulants are substances that stimulate the brain and nervous system.
+They include cocaine, amphetamines, and some medicines used to treat ADHD (such as methylphenidate, or Ritalin).
+A person can start needing higher amounts of these substances over time to feel the same effect.

 - Depressants cause drowsiness and reduce anxiety.
 They include alcohol, barbiturates, benzodiazepines (Valium, Ativan, Xanax), chloral hydrate, and paraldehyde.
 Using these substances can lead to addiction.